CRM Design: 7 Best Practices

 An example of an onboarding experience that pays attention to user industry

 Customization ensures relevance, making users feel seen and understood.
-This approach not only streamlines their learning experience but also fosters stronger connections with your platform.
+This approach not only streamlines their learning experience but also fosters stronger connections with your CRM platform.

-Know thy customer
+Know thy customer when building a CRM

 In B2B scenarios, decision-making is often complex, involving multiple stakeholders with varied concerns.
 Extensive user research is your roadmap to understanding these dynamics.